adelaarenas/adelaarenas.github.io/_projects/3_project.md

     Graphs of the outbreak progression in 160 days for S, I, H, R, and D compartments with varied α and K values.
 </div>

-You may view the full analysis in this paper: